soumyatata/P4-Insurance-Fraud-Detection_ML/README.md

 # Your Project Name

 ## Description
-A short description of your project.
+This project aims to detect insurance fraud using machine learning techniques.

-## Installation
+## Basic Installation
 1. Clone the repository.
 2. Create and activate a virtual environment:
     ```bash